JamieBort/Learning-Directory/Git/code_of_conduct/README.md

 - code_of_conduct_notes.md

-  - My notes from the files found under the `Resources ot explore` section above.
+  - My notes from the files found under the `Resources to explore` section above.

 - code_of_conduct_template.md